Lunar distance: Tidal dissipation

 Through the action of tidal forces, the angular momentum of Earth's rotation is slowly being transferred to the Moon's orbit.
 The result is that Earth's rate of spin is gradually decreasing (at a rate of 2.4 milliseconds/century), and the lunar orbit is gradually expanding.
-The current rate of recession is 3.830±0.008 cm per year.
+The rate of recession is 3.830±0.008 cm per year.
 However, it is believed that this rate has recently increased, as a rate of 3.8 cm/yr would imply that the Moon is only 1.5 billion years old, whereas scientific consensus supports an age of about 4 billion years.
 It is also believed that this anomalously high rate of recession may continue to accelerate.

-It is predicted that the lunar distance will continue to increase until (in theory) the Earth and Moon become tidally locked, as are Pluto and Charon.
-This would occur when the duration of the lunar orbital period equals the rotational period of Earth, which is estimated to be 47 of our current days.
+Theoretically, the lunar distance will continue to increase until the Earth and Moon become tidally locked, as are Pluto and Charon.
+This would occur when the duration of the lunar orbital period equals the rotational period of Earth, which is estimated to be 47 Earth days.
 The two bodies would then be at equilibrium, and no further rotational energy would be exchanged.
 However, models predict that 50 billion years would be required to achieve this configuration, which is significantly longer than the expected lifetime of the Solar System.